| Child A: | An elementary school child. May be any gender. |

 Declutter.
 What does that even mean?

 (Pulls a scrap paper out of a book) This.
 This is clutter.
 (Miming the teacher) Words of wisdom left by children of long ago.
-(Reads the scrap) Julie has frog warts.
+(Reads the scrap as if it is words of wisdom) Julie has frog warts.

 I-1-2